BarRaiser

 Write better job Descriptions

-Your job description could attract the wrong candidates, hence the team must write a good job description.
+Your job description could attract the wrong candidates.
+Hence, the team must write a good job description.
 Avoid the desire to add too many desired skills/experiences in the job description, and don’t be too vague or ambiguous about the details either.
-Make sure the job description has the correct skills and personality mentioned that is needed for the job.
-You can learn more about how to write inclusive job descriptions.
+Ensure the job description has the correct skills and personality mentioned that are needed for the job.

 Conduct better interviews

 Interviewing is a skill that is very important in the recruitment process.
-The hiring team must be aware of the right questions to ask.
+The hiring team must know the cost of a bad hire and the right questions to ask.
 They should also use an interview rating scale to measure the scores.
-Moreover, hiring managers should know that their intuition and input are very important, and it is best not to hire if in doubt.
-Use Interview Intelligence to conduct better interviews.
+Moreover, hiring managers should know that their intuition and input are significant, and it is best not to engage if in doubt.

 Background checks

-A background check is the analysis of a candidate’s history to hire them.
+A background check analyzes a candidate’s history before hiring them.
 It is the last step of any candidate selection process as it is regarded as a fruitful practice to ensure a safe and productive workplace environment.
-It has several advantages such as:
+It has several advantages, such as:

 • Increase in employment retention